Russia–South Africa relations: Nuclear deal

 As part of an effort to resolve the South African energy crisis the Russian government offered to build and operate up to eight nuclear power plants at a cost of R1 trillion (US$66 billion).
 Both the Russian government and the administration of South African president Jacob Zuma put pressure on the South African government to force through the deal by attempting to circumvent South Africa's procurement laws.
 Then South African Finance Minister Nhlanhla Nene gave testimony to the Zondo Commission that he was fired for not approving a US$100 billion version of the deal in 2015.
 The deal was canceled by court order in April 2017.

 Alleged Russian electoral interference

 Prior to the conclusion of the 2019 South African general election allegations that Russia was conducting an influence operation to support the reelection of the ruling African National Congress (ANC).
 The Daily Maverick and Guardian newspapers reported that Putin associate Yevgeny Prigozhin worked to undermine support for the Democratic Alliance and Economic Freedom Fighters while increasing support for the ANC.
-The Daily Maverick and Dossier Center report stated that Russian political analysis worked "under the auspices of Afric and the International Anti-Crisis Center" to conduct an influence-buying and disinformation campaign.
+The Daily Maverick and Dossier Center report stated that Russian political analysis worked "under the auspices of Africa and the International Anti-Crisis Center" to conduct an influence-buying and disinformation campaign.
 The Russian embassy in South Africa denied the accusation and stated that the accusation does "not stand [up to] basic scrutiny."